magicasaservice/vue-equipment/packages/plugins/MagicModal/index.md

 ### CSS Variables

-The modal comes with some CSS variables for customization.
+In order to provide its basic functionality the modal comes with some CSS.
+To ensure that the modal is customizable, relevant values are available as CSS variables.

 <ProseTable
   :columns="[